Potato Yogurt Kebabs – Aloo Dahi ke Kebab: These melt in your mouth kebabs are made using yogurt, potatoes and Indian spices.

 I posted this recipe 2 years back with just one closeup picture and always used to think that I should post new pictures, so here we are 🙂

-There’s a funny story with these pictures too as I made them for an evening tea with my friends and being the superly excited host I am, I literally forgot to take pictures of these Dahi ke Kebabs when they were ready.
+There’s a funny story with these pictures too as I made them for an evening tea with my friends and being the superly excited host I am, I literally forgot to take pictures of these Kebabs.

 It was right when I served them that I realized what just happened.